-Action Note 1 DANGER Turn off all: 2 WARNING Handling gearbox oil involves several safety risks, see Gearbox lubricants (oil or grease) on page 30.
-3 Make sure that the oil temperature is $+25$ °C \pm 10 °C. 4 !
+Action Note 1 DANGER Turn off all: • electric power supply • hydraulic pressure supply • air pressure supply to the robot, before entering the safeguarded space.
+2 WARNING Handling gearbox oil involves several safety risks, see Gearbox lubricants (oil or grease) on page 30.
+3 Make sure that the oil temperature is +25 $^{\circ}$ C \pm 10 $^{\circ}$ C. 4 !
 CAUTION The gearbox can contain an excess of pressure that can be hazardous.
 Open the oil plug carefully in order to let the excess pressure out.
 5 Remove the plug from the venting hole.
-WARNING Let the venting hole stay open during draining and filling using the dispenser, to avoid damaging vital parts in the gearbox. xx2200002147
+WARNING Let the venting hole stay open during draining and filling using the dispenser, to avoid damaging vital parts in the gearbox. xx2200002147 6 Remove the protective cap from the nipple of the oil hole and connect the oil dispenser. xx2100001476

 Action Note

-6 Remove the protective cap from the nipple of the oil hole and connect the oil dispenser. xx2100001476

-7 Suck out the oil with the oil dispenser.
+Suck out the oil with the oil dispenser.

 Note

 There will be some oil left in the gear after draining.

-8 WARNING
+WARNING

 Used oil is hazardous material and must be disposed of in a safe way.
-See Decommissioning on page 639 for more information.
+See Decom- missioning on page 667 for more informa- tion.

+Suck out the oil with the oil dispenser.
+Note There will be some oil left in the gear after draining.
+WARNING Used oil is hazardous material and must be disposed of in a safe way.
+See Decom-